Structural and rural funds

 • The funds and programs described in this chapter are not the only ones to be managed in a concurrent mode, but they are certainly the best known, the most financially significant, and the ones in which the greatest efforts (in terms of programming, management, and co-financing) are expended by national and regional authorities;

-• It is possible to find elements of shared management within community programs; and some (small) components of the Structural Funds can be managed in direct mode.
+• It is possible to find elements of shared management within community programs; and some (small) components of the Structural Funds may be managed in direct mode.
 Each fund and each program may actually involve a mix of management modes.

 Distinction between different categories of funds and policies 2

 More than half of EU funds are disbursed through the European Structural and Investment Funds, also referred to more simply as “Structural Funds” or “EIS funds.”
-These funds are jointly managed by the European Commission and the national and regional authorities of the various EU countries.
-There are five identifiable Structural Funds: the European Regional Development Fund and the Cohesion Fund (ERDF and CF), the European Social Fund(ESF+), the European Agricultural Fund for Rural Development(EAFRD) and the European Maritime, Fisheries and Aquaculture Fund(EMFF).
+These funds are jointly managed by the European Commission and national and regional authorities in the various EU countries.
+There are five clearly identifiable Structural Funds: the European Regional Development Fund and Cohesion Fund(ERDF and CF), the European Social Fund(ESF+), the European Agricultural Fund for Rural Development(EAFRD) and the European Maritime, Fisheries and Aquaculture Fund(EMFF).

 However, the match between these funds and these policies is not total.
 The implementation of cohesion policy is indeed the responsibility of the Structural Funds, but not all and not only.
 The Structural Funds and cohesion policy intersect with other important policies of the Union, such as the Common Agricultural Policy and the Maritime and Fisheries Policy:

-• Cohesion policy is implemented through the European Regional Development Fund and the Cohesion Fund (ERDF and CF), the European Social Fund ( ESF+ ) and the Just Transition Fund (JTF);
+• Cohesion policy is implemented through the European Regional Development Fund and the Cohesion Fund (ERDF and CF), the European Social Fund (ESF+) and the Just Transition Fund (JTF);

-• The European Agricultural Fund for Rural Development ( EAFRD ) and the European Agricultural Guarantee Fund ( EAGF ), on the other hand, are the two financing funds of the Common Agricultural Policy (CAP);
+• The European Agricultural Fund for Rural Development (EAFRD) and the European Agricultural Guarantee Fund (EAGF), on the other hand, are the two financing funds of the Common Agricultural Policy (CAP);

-• The European Fund for Maritime Affairs, Fisheries and Aquaculture ( FEAMPA ) is an expression of the EU’s maritime and fisheries policy.
+• The European Fund for Maritime Affairs, Fisheries and Aquaculture (FEAMPA) is an expression of the EU’s maritime and fisheries policy.

 The objectives of the 2021-2027 programming 3